 When you have finished click Save.
 Then, if you want to create more categories click the Configure categories button at the top of the page again and repeat the cycle.

 If a list has already been categorised and you want to change the category, you can do this by editing the list from the main lists page.

 Once you have finished setting up categories, they should become part of your everyday workflow with phpList.

-For example, when you make a new list, you can assign it to a category during the creation stage.
-In this image I have created a list called Vegan Recipes and I can categorize it under veganism.
+For example, when you create a new list, you can assign it to a category during the creation stage.
+In this image we have created a list called Just a list and we can categorize it under "Releases".